Andriouz/CI-CD-Pipeline-for-10-Miroservices/README.md

 Phase 1: Infrastructure Setup

-Create a User in AWS IAM: Create a new user with any name.
+**1. Create a User in AWS IAM: Create a new user with any name.**

-Attach Policies: Attach the following policies to the newly created user:
+**2.Attach Policies: Attach the following policies to the newly created user:**

 AmazonEC2FullAccess
 AmazonEKS_CNI_Policy
 AmazonEKSClusterPolicy
 AmazonEKSWorkerNodePolicy
 AWSCloudFormationFullAccess
 IAMFullAccess

-Create an Inline Policy: Create an inline policy with the following content and attach it to your user:
+**3. Create an Inline Policy: Create an inline policy with the following content and attach it to your user:**
 {
   "Version": "2012-10-17",
   "Statement": [